erickmerchant/vanilla-kit/README.md

 ### `node.append` and `node.text`

-Append and text are the two ways of adding children to a node.
-Append can add multiple children.
-Text adds one text child.
+`append` and `text` are the two ways of adding children to a node. `append` can add multiple children of nodes or text. `text` adds one or more text children.

 For instance in this example you define a paragraph with two child spans.
 The first with text "hello", and the second with a closure that provides the value from state.
-When `state.name` upates just that text node's `nodeValue` will update.
+When `state.name` updates just that text node's `nodeValue` will update.

 ```javascript
 p().append(